Agent Blocks in Workflows

 What are Agent Blocks?

 Agent Blocks let you run AI agents as steps within a workflow.
-This combines the reliability of predefined workflows with the adaptability of AI agents, giving you the best of both worlds.
+You get the repeatability of structured workflows and the judgment of an AI agent in the same automation.

 Instead of rigid if/then logic, an Agent Block can: